 Various host system networking services must be properly configured before attemting to deploy a PXE-bootable installation image for the first time.
-If you have not configured the host networking services yet, you will need to invoke the PXE Target Manager and choose to Initialize PXE Services.
-See "Managing PXE Targets" on page 3-8 for more information.
+If you have not configured the host networking services yet, you will need to invoke the PXE Target Managing PXE Targets" on page 3-8 for more information.